RTIInternational/researchnet/README.md

 Documentation
 ----------------
 We use MkDocs for our documentation.
 Just go to the documentation folder and run `mkdocs serve`.
-After you do this you can get to the documentation for this project locally here: 'http://127.0.0.1:8000' or here 'http://researchnet.org.s3-website-us-east-1.amazonaws.com/'
+After you do this you can get to the documentation for this project locally here: 'http://127.0.0.1:8000' s

 Front-end assets